Programmatic cache IDs in Apollo Kotlin

 3 // [field] contains compile-time information about what type of object is being resolved.

-4 // Even though we call rawType() here, we're guaranteed that the type is a composite type and not a list
+4 // Even though we call leafType() here, we're guaranteed that the type is a composite type and not a list

 6